 After you injure your anterior cruciate ligament, you would possibly hear a “popping” noise and you’ll feel your knee give out from under you.
 Other typical symptoms include:

 A decrease in the full range of movement

 Tenderness over the joint line and discomfort while walking

 Bruising, limping, or pain when standing

-Severe pain and inability to continue activity
+Severe pain and inability to continue the activity

 Treatment for an ACL tear can vary – based on a person’s individual needs.
-The young athlete associated with agility sports for example will most probably require surgery to soundly resume sports.
+The young athlete associated with agility sports, for example, will most probably require surgery to soundly resume sports.
 The less active, usually older, individual might possibly get back to a quieter lifestyle without surgery.